atkaridarshan04/ml-from-scratch-to-prod/README.md

-The project uses the **California Housing dataset** as a reference use case and focuses on building a **reproducible, maintainable, and deployment-ready ML system** — progressing from experimentation to production pipelines.
+The project uses the **California Housing dataset** as a reference use case and focuses on building a **reproducible, maintainable, and deployment-ready ML system** — progressing from experimentation to training pipelines, inference pipelines, and a production-grade online inference API.

 ---